 A CRM Success Story

-A few years ago, we were hired to help a manufacturing company refine its sales and marketing processes.
+On one of our first CRM setup projects, we were hired to help a manufacturing company refine its sales and marketing processes.
 The first thing that we noticed when walking into their office for the first time was their circa 1990 filing system.

 To access customer files, you would have to get up and hunt for them around the office.
 There were huge binders with customer records organized by segment and alphabetical order.
 Inside each binder were printed out pages of emails, invoices, and other documents that were grouped and stuffed into sheet protectors.